Wild JourneysWild JourneysWild Journeys

 Welcome to South Africa.
 A country teaming with Africa's wildlife, a land with friendly and diverse cultures.
 A contrast between traditional homesteads and vibrant modern cities.
 On arrival at Cape Town International Airport you are met and transferred to your hotel.

-Accommodation: The Peninsula All Suite Hotel, Cape Town
+Accommodation: Hotel, Cape Town

 Day 2: CAPE TOWN (B)